Register to get access to free programming courses with interactive exercises

 npm install sass gulp-sass --save-dev

-File processing is simple, so, based on the existing structure we have been working with throughout the course, let's add SASS compilation to CSS.
-As mentioned, this is done in several steps: plugging the package and adding it to the pipe chain of functions:
+File processing is simple, so let's take the existing structure we are working with throughout the course and add SASS compilation to CSS.
+As mentioned, we do this in several steps.
+Let us plug in the package and add it to the `pipe' function chain:

 const { src, dest } = require('gulp');